Judges appear skeptical of DOJ move to dismiss Flynn case, as his lawyer alleges 'government misconduct'

 "I don't know of any authority that says he can't hold a hearing before he takes action," Henderson said.

-The judge is “not a rubber stamp” said Henderson, adding there was “nothing wrong” with holding a hearing.
+The judge is “not a rubber stamp” Henderson said, adding there was “nothing wrong” with holding a hearing.

+The two judges on the three-judge panel seemed to be siding against Flynn, but Trump appointee Neomi Rao got into a couple of combative exchanges with Sullivan lawyer Beth Wilkinson.

+"What does it even mean to have an adversary when the government and the defendant agree?"
+Rao asked Wilkinson, referencing the anti-Flynn views Sullivan brought into the case through people asked to submit "friend of the court" briefs.

-Government lawyer Jeff Wall also told the judges that it is the government's position that it does not need to tell the court all of the reasons why it wants to dismiss a case -- just those it chooses to disclose.
+For his part, government lawyer Jeff Wall told the judges that it is the government's position that it does not need to tell the court all of the reasons why it wants to dismiss a case -- just those it chooses to disclose.

 Wilkins responded by asking if it was proper for the government in a police use of force case to have racist motives in dismissing charges against a police officer, but not tell that to the government.
 "There can't be a remedy for it unless you know that it's happening," Wilkins said.
 "If the district court isn't allowed to ask" if there are other reasons for why the government is dismissing the case "you'd never know it's happening."